Waterballs

 People playing with a water bag.

 Water bags and water balls are water sports toys.
 They are usually round and have a Lycra cover that allows them to bounce on the water.
 They were invented by Jan Von Heland, and made popular under the brand name Waboba.

-Generally, they are thrown across the water at varying speeds and angles to skip them across the water as you would with a skipping rock.
+They are thrown across the water at varying speeds and angles to skip them across the surface, similar to stone skipping.

-Water balls can be used with a variety of apparatus and equipment, such as launchers, mitts, paddles, net, scoops etc.
+Water balls can be used with a variety of apparatuses and equipment, such as launchers, mitts, paddles, nets, and scoops.

-Generally they are played with in a body of water (i.e. lake, river, ocean, pool or special pools with goals and water courts of various sizes and configurations).
-Generally it is easier to stand or squat in shallow water then deep water to keep the arms free.
+They are typically used in bodies of water (such as lakes, rivers, oceans, or pools).
+It is easier to stand or squat in shallow water than deep water to keep the arms free.
 In deep water various flotation equipment can be used to free the hands such as a pool noodle, inner tube, kayak or boat.